digitranslab/jumpstart/docs/docs/contributing-guide/documentation-guidelines/style-guide.md

 `[Postgres tables](/schema/postgres/tables.mdx)` links to the Postgres tables page.

 - When linking to a specific section within a page, use anchor links to direct the user precisely where needed. **Example**:  <br/>
-`ToolJet supports [multiple environments,](https://docs.tooljet.com/docs/#multiple-environments)` takes the user directly to the specific section.
+`JumpStart supports [multiple environments,](https://docs.jumpstart.com/docs/#multiple-environments)` takes the user directly to the specific section.

 ---